Abdominal Fullness or Bloating

 - Swallowed air.
 If swallowed air is not burped up, it passes through the digestive tract and is released through the anus as gas (flatus).
 Excessive air swallowing may cause hiccups.

 - Gas-producing foods and drinks, such as beans, broccoli, carbonated drinks, and beer.
-The amount of gas that different foods cause varies from person to person.
+The amount of gas and the odor that different foods cause vary from person to person.

 - Constipation.
 This can cause bloating but generally does not increase gas.

 - Changing hormone levels.
-Many women feel bloated right before their periods because their bodies retain fluid.
+Many people feel bloated right before their periods because their bodies retain fluid.

 Occasionally, excess gas and bloating may be caused by a more serious medical problem, such as a bowel obstruction, liver problems, gallbladder disease, or cancer.